 (X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities.

-The proposed amendment is intended to encourage infill development and redevelopment.
+The fundamental purpose of the proposed amendment is to encourage infill development and redevelopment.
 The amendment discourages the proliferation of urban sprawl.

 (XI) Fails to encourage a functional mix of uses.